 Why do investors send unsolicited messages to buy houses in Texas?

-Are all unsolicited house purchase texts scams?
+Are all unsolicited texts about house purchases scams?

 Not necessarily, but it’s crucial to verify any offer through legitimate channels and avoid sharing personal information.